sigSandor/Incident-Response-At-home/README.md

 ---

-## Overview (very liable to change)(initial goals)
+## Overview/Initial Goals

 <details>
   <summary> Click to view the Overview</summary>

-This framework is divided into multiple sections, including:
+The framework will be divided into multiple sections, including:
 - **Incident Detection Tools**: Tools to identify potential threats in your system.
 -   - ability to check health at a whim
 - **Privacy and Health Tools**: Utilities to enhance system privacy and security.